chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 0. this unordered seed list will be replaced by toc as unordered list {:toc}

-This is a Cross-platform Tool as a Responsive Website that has been designed to help users keep track of their medication.
+This is a Cross-platform Tool as a Responsive Website that has been designed to help users keep a track of their medication.
 It is targeted towards the elderly and people with very busy schedules as they tend to forget taking their prescribed medication at the right time.

 > Project Duration: February 2023 to March 2023